htrajan/ht-drawsteel/Classes Single Page/Fury.md

 ###### Out Of The Way!
 (3 Rage)

-Your enemies will get out of your way—whether they want to or not.
+Your enemies will get out of your way-whether they want to or not.

 **Power Roll + Might:**